 - Repeat 2 or 3 times for each front leg.

-Consistent practice of this stretch will improve range of motion in the shoulders, chest, and upper back, increase breathing capacity, and decrease pain associated with arthritis.
+Consistent practice of this stretch will improve the range of motion in the shoulders, chest, and upper back, increase breathing capacity and decrease pain associated with arthritis.

 #3: Back Stretch for Arthritic Dogs

 - Grab a handful of your dog’s favorite training treats.

 - With your dog standing, move to one side of their body.

 - With the treat in your hand where they can see it, move your hand slowly along their body from their face towards the direction of their tail.

 - Encourage your dog to follow the treat with their eyes, turning only their head, which will require them to bend their body into a C shape.